luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 Matt is a **Unix command-line toolkit** for analyzing genomic sequences with focus on the down-stream analysis of alternative splicing events.
 Being a POSIX-style command-line toolkit, Matt runs on the terminal of any Unix-like system. **Matt is modular**: It comprises many commands, each of which tailored to one specific task.
 Combining commands allows the user to solve complex tasks:  **The whole is more than the sum of its parts**.
 Matt works on tables as its data structure, where rows correspond to objects, e.g., exons, genes, etc., and columns correspond to features of these objects.

-Matt usage goes through  **two phases**.
+Matt usage goes through  **two phases**:

-Two phases: Data preparation > Data analysis.
+1. Data preparation: Fit the output from other programs, e.g., VASTOOLS estimation of inclusion levels of alternative splicing events, to the input format of Matt analyses
+2. Data analysis:

 Input file = Output from Combine command in VAST-TOOL (file called INCLUSION_LEVELS_FULL-Hsa6-hg19.tab)

 The workflow is as follows: pre-process the output table of VAST-TOOLS for extracting PSI values with [get_vast](http://matt.crg.eu/#get_vast), define groups of events to be analyzed with [def_cats](http://matt.crg.eu/#def_cats), and eventually run a high-level analysis (50 intron features).